gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

     ```
 ---

-## Deploy the FreeRTOS Application to Azure Sphere
+## Deploy your first FreeRTOS Application to Azure Sphere

 1. Start Visual Studio 2019, select **Open a local folder**, navigate to the Azure Sphere tutorial project folder, then open the  **azure-sphere-rtcore-freertos** project.
 2. Set the startup configuration.
 Select the **ARM-Debug** configuration, and the **GDB Debugger (RTCore)** startup item.